vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 # Built-in [Product](./0051-PROD-product.md): Cash Settled Perpetual Futures (CSF)

-This built-in product provides perpetual futures that are cash-settled, i.e. they are margined and settled in a single asset.
+This built-in product provides perpetual futures contracts that are cash-settled, i.e. they are margined and settled in a single asset, and they never expire.

 [Background reading](https://www.paradigm.xyz/2021/05/everlasting-options/#Perpetual_Futures)